BBQ Gas Grill Maintenance

 To extend the life of the cottage BBQ, keep it covered and out of the rain when you are not at the cabin.
-This not only protects it from rainwater that can cause early rusting, it also helps to keep the spiders and bees from making a nest in the BBQ.
+This not only protects the gas grill from rainwater that can cause early rusting, it also helps to keep the spiders and bees from making a nest in the BBQ.
 Removing an established hornet nest from the inside of the BBQ is no easy task.

-Always clean the grill after every use to avoid attracting bears.
+Always clean the gas grill after every use to avoid attracting bears.
 Anyone who has been woken up in the middle of the night because a bear has just knocked over the barbecue can attest to the importance of keeping the grill spotless.

-Periodically remove the burner and clean it with a wire brush to keep the gas ports clean.
+Periodically remove the gas grill burner and clean it with a wire brush to keep the gas ports clean.
 This ensures the gas flows correctly.
 Food, grease and spiders can quickly clog up the ports.

 Keep a back-up propane tank.
 For the added cost of having a second tank it is good to know that you always have enough propane.
 You always run out at the worst possible moment which is inevitably when you are entertaining guests.
 If you are at the cottage, it is usually a big trip to go get the tank filled.